istio/tools/perf/security/sds-tests/non-sds-1/README.md

 in the command to the Istio release to test.
 After running the above script to deploy Istio, wait a moment for Istio to be ready.

+- Deploy workloads that request for certificates.
+*RELEASE* variable specifies the Istio release.
-- Deploy workloads that request for certificates. *RELEASE* variable specifies the Istio release. *NAMESPACE* variable specifies the k8s namespace for testing.
+*RELEASETYPE* variable specifies the type Istio release, daily, pre-release and release.
+*NAMESPACE* variable specifies the k8s namespace for testing.
 *NUM* variable specifies the number of httpbin and sleep workloads.
 *CLUSTER* variable specifies the cluster for running the test (the list of clusters can be viewed through "kubectl config get-contexts").